zama-ai/concrete-ml/docs/dev/howto/docker.md

 make docker_bas
 ```

-After you finish your work, you can leave the docker by using the `exit` command or by pressing `CTRL + D`.
+After you finish your work, you can leave Docker by using the `exit` command or by pressing `CTRL + D`.